-It is illegal for an employer to discriminate against you because of your Race, Color, Sex, Pregnancy, National Origin, Marital Status, Disability, Religion and/or Age (40years-old and over).
-Discrimination may occur in such areas as Hiring, Promotions, Transfers, Lay-offs, Discipline and Termination, Compensation and Benefits, Training, Other Terms or Conditions of Employment, or Sexual Harassment.
-The Nebraska Equal Opportunity Commission is authorized to investigate allegations of discrimination under the Fair Employment Practices Act and the Equal Pay Act of Nebraska, both of which covers employers with 15 or more employees; and the Nebraska Age Discrimination in Employment Act, which covers employers with 20 or more employees.
+It is illegal for an employer to discriminate because of Race, Color, Sex, Pregnancy, National Origin, Religion, Marital Status, Disability and Age (40+ years old).
+Unlawful employment practices can include discrimination in areas such as Hiring, Promotions, Transfers, Lay-offs, Discipline, Termination, Compensation and Benefits, Training, Other Terms or Conditions of Employment, Reasonable Accommodation, or Harassment.
+The Nebraska Equal Opportunity Commission is authorized to investigate allegations of discrimination under the Fair Employment Practice Act, which covers employers with 15 or more employees, the Equal Pay Act of Nebraska, which covers employers with 2 or more employees; and the Act Prohibiting Unjust Discrimination in Employment Because of Age, which covers employers with 20 or more employees.
 Labor Organizations, Employment Agencies, Apprenticeship and Training Programs are all covered by the law.